-A big day on Logarithmic History: the origin of our Solar System including planet Earth.
+A big day on Logarithmic History, the biggest since the beginning of the year: the origin of our Solar System including planet Earth.
 First a note on what’s odd about our planetary system.

 Two preceding posts wrestled with the Fermi Paradox: If the universe is full of advanced civilizations, why haven’t we seen any sign of them so far?
 One answer to the paradox might be that our solar system is wildly unusual, so that abodes for the evolution of complex life are rare.
 We can finally start to address this matter with some real evidence.
-According to the NASA exoplanet archive, we’ve now discovered 3440 exoplanets (planets outside our solar system), with many more unconfirmed candidates.
+According to the NASA exoplanet archive, we’ve now discovered 3885 exoplanets (planets outside our solar system; up from 3587 last year at this date), with many more unconfirmed candidates.
 This is enough to do some statistics, and indications are that our solar system might indeed be out of the ordinary.

-If this model holds up, the formation of our solar system takes on some of the flavor of mythology.
+If this model holds up, the formation of our solar system, like other major events in our history, takes on some of the flavor of mythology.
 This isn’t quite the old story about Chronos slaying Ouranos, and Zeus slaying Chronos.
 Instead, in the new story, two giants, Jupiter and Saturn, travel closer to the sun and set a generation of Titans – their like will not be there again – to fighting and destroying one another.
-Jupiter and Saturn depart, and a new generation arises from the wreckage.
+Jupiter and Saturn depart, and a new generation is spawned from the wreckage.
 An unlikely sequence of events, but then our planet could be a very unlikely place.
 And all the more special for that.